CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 31. Select one of the **topics**.

-32. Make your browser widow smaller until it is the size of a phone screen.
+32. Make your browser window smaller until it is the size of a phone screen.

      ![](images/L02/image48.png)